 • Experience with grants processing and grants database preferred, but not required.

 • A commitment to diversity, equity, and inclusion.

-• Positive attitude, sense of humor, and a commitment to being part of a team-oriented, inclusive work environment.
+• Positive attitude, sense of humor, and a commitment to being part of, and building, a positive work environment.

 How to Apply